mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

    - [\<Text> style props](https://facebook.github.io/react-native/docs/text-style-props)

 3. Make sure all files are saved, so that rebundling takes place and the deployment folder of our Mendix test project gets updated.
-4. Refresh the Mendix app inside the Make It Native app.
+4. Refresh the Mendix app inside the Make it Native app.
 5. Verify that the group box widget looks like the image below.
    [INSERT IMAGE]